About 30% of site visitors will use the search bar, so search term data provides valuable insight into what your users are interested in.

 2. Boost conversion rates by optimizing landing pages

-To continue attracting the right visitors to your site, you can also use internal search query data to optimize landing pages and give your conversion rate a boost.
+To continue attracting visitors to your site, you can also use internal search query data to optimize landing pages and boost your conversion rate.

-Something that you don't want to see in your analytics is the use of the search bar on landing pages (whether the purpose of the landing page is for the user to convert).
-If a site visitor is using the search bar on a landing page, it means that their expectations were not met and they didn't find what they were hoping to.
+What you don't want to see in your analytics is the use of the search bar on landing pages (whether the purpose of the landing page is for the user to convert).
+If a site visitor uses the search bar on a landing page, it means that their expectations were not met and they didn't find what they hoped to.

-There are two main things you can do when your search bar is being used on landing pages.
+You can do two main things when your search bar is being used on landing pages.
 Firstly, in terms of paid search, you can edit the ad copy that entices a user to click through to a landing page to more accurately describe what they'll be presented with.
-Secondly, you can create a more relevant and informative landing page, particularly if you're seeing a trend in queries, to improve retention and conversions.
+Secondly, you can create a more relevant and informative landing page to improve retention and conversions, mainly if you see a trend in queries.

-Internal search queries provide insight into how users are searching for your existing content, but they also show you what content they expect or hope to find on your site.
-By digging into your analytics, you can learn what site visitors are searching for and whether they are finding it or not.
+Internal search queries provide insight into how users search for your existing content, showing you what content they expect or hope to find on your site.
+By digging into your analytics, you can learn what site visitors are searching for and whether they are finding it.

-In Google Analytics, the % Search Exits metric indicates how many users clicked away from your site from a search results page, instead of clicking on any of the links on the page.
+In Google Analytics, the % Search Exits metric indicates how many users clicked away from your site from a search results page instead of clicking on any of the links.
 The higher the percentage, the less satisfied users are with that page.

-In your analytics, you should also check out the Results Pageviews/Search metric.
-This shows you how many times users viewed a search results page after searching for something.
-Typically, if Results Pageviews/Search is higher than 2, it means that people have to dig deeper than they should for relevant results.
+You should also check out the Results Pageviews/Search metric in your analytics.
+This shows how often users viewed a search results page after searching for something.
+Typically, if Results Pageviews/Search is higher than 2, people must dig deeper than they should for relevant results.

-Less than stellar results for both metrics can mean that your user experience can be improved – either your site search needs to be fine-tuned to provide more relevant results, or your site is missing the content that visitors want.
+Less than stellar results for both metrics can mean that your user experience can be improved – either your site search needs to be fine-tuned to provide more relevant results or your site is missing the content visitors want.